MinghanWu039/League-of-Legend-Analysis/README.md

 ### Improvement of Final Model

 Here is a summary of the model accuracy of the baseline model and the final model.
-There is a slight improvement compared to the baseline model.
+There is a slight improvement compared to the baseline model (0.0442% improved on predict test dataset).

 <iframe
 src="table/model_scores.html"